mk-fg/linux-ebpf-connection-overseer/README.md

   submodule dependency), and only [SDL3] + [SDL3_ttf] (Simple DirectMedia Layer 3.x)
   libraries installed on the system in order to run.

-  Will not work with older SDL versions 1.x or 2.x.
+  Will not work with older SDL 1.x and 2.x library branches (different API).

   `git submodule init && git submodule update` needs to be run first to fetch tinyspline build dependency library.